SharifElHaloul/Code-institute-Project-1/README.md

 * Easy to navigate through the different pages
 * Provide the users with contact information
 * To provide accessibility for screen readers
-* Links to social media and seperate timetable pdf
+* Links to social media and separate timetable pdf

 ### Approach

 * The information provided on the site will be displayed in manner that fits with the research done prior to starting the project
 * The site will be created following the principals of user experience design
 * The site will be easy to navigate and clear for all user ages
-* The site will provide inofrmation on club sites
+* The site will provide information on club sites
 * The site will provide costs of courses and other information
 * The site will provide links to social media
 * The site will provide pdf link to class timetable